By: Nicholas King.

 In the United Kingdom, those who advocate for tobacco harm reduction apparently mean what they say.
 They recognize that millions have already succeeded in ending tobacco addiction by turning to vaping, and encourage more to do the same.
 Here, our public servants publicly support tobacco harm reduction, but at the same time discourage something that has demonstrable benefits for achieving that goal.

-The problem is that there is scientific evidence that suggests that people who switch to vaping kits experience demonstrable health benefits.
+The problem is that there is scientific evidence that suggests that people who switch to vaping, experience demonstrable health benefits.
 That makes sense since studies have found that only trace elements of a relatively small number of potentially harmful chemicals have been detected in vapor produced by properly-utilized electronic cigarettes.
 In most cases, those trace chemicals have been found at levels indistinguishable from those found in the environment in which the tests were conducted – suggesting that they may not even be related to the vapor.

 Self-reporting from vapers who have quit their tobacco habits indicates that there are clear health advantages.
 Most report that breathing is easier.
 The sense of taste returns.
 And, contrary to what some in the media would have you believe, there appear to be no second-hand dangers of the kind often cited in the tobacco smoking debate.
 Now, government officials and many scientists will dismiss the claims of millions of former smokers who now vape, suggesting that their self-reporting doesn’t rise to the level of scientific evidence – and they certainly have a case to make in that regard.
-At the same time, however, any study of personal health benefits must rely at least in part one reports from study participants.
+At the same time, however, any study of personal health benefits must rely at least in part on study participants.
 Otherwise, what’s the point of it all?
-If you want to know whether someone’s health has improved by switching from smoking to vaping, of course you have to ask that person how he feels.
+If you want to know whether someone’s health has improved by switching from smoking to vaping, of course, you have to ask that person how he feels.

 The current official position is that there is not enough evidence to suggest that vaping is safe.
 So, the government is going to operate as though it is unsafe – you know, like we did with eggs years ago when the country went through it’s “scary cholesterol will kill you” phase.
 Of course, we then learned that some cholesterol is actually necessary for bodily health and those eggs weren’t really as high in that bad cholesterol as we thought.